sjewitt/lego-downloader/README.md

 # lego-downloader
 Python web application for Lego plans downloading.
-Comprised of a user inteface running under cherrypy and a fetcher running from a looping shell file and a command-line python script.
+Comprised of a user inteface running under cherrypy and a fetcher running from a looping shell file driving a command-line python script.

 The UI allows browsing of all plans listed at https://brickset.com/exportscripts/instructions and flagging of selected plans for download.
 The flagged plans are downloaded and stored in MongoDB GridFS.